enron-2/money-trees/README.md

 [![codecov](https://codecov.io/gh/cs9447-team2/money-trees/branch/main/graph/badge.svg?token=QMGZT3LLA3)](https://codecov.io/gh/cs9447-team2/money-trees)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-## Description
+## What is this?

-Software based dependency based attacks have been rising as one of the most damaging cyber attacks impacting business in this current time.
-This project tries to mitigate some of the risks related to dependancy based attacks by preventing basic attack vectors such as dependency confusiong, and also provides a clear and visible view of how dependencies are being used.
 Money Trees provides a more secure way to interact with private and public package repositories using CodeArtifact, it also provides an enforcable process to handle code changes in private repositories and a dashboard that provides actionable intel, where the developers can focus on deploying a fix when the dashboard highlights packages that are vulnerable.

-TLDR: It just works

 <img
   src="https://i.imgur.com/VDpD4Ky.png"